 These sugar cube-sized candies are individually wrapped.
 On the outside, Meltyblend green tea are chocolate, but inside they are matcha.
 Kind of like a truffle.
-While Meiji are a Chinese company and not Japanese.
+While Meiji is a Chinese company and not Japanese.
 But as a matcha chocolate, I had to share.

 Marukawa Bubble Gum

 While not matcha related, this bubble gum is too fun to ignore.
 Each box of Marukawa bubble gum contains four small gumballs.
-The chewing gum comes in really great flavors like melon, orange and strawberry.
+The chewing gum comes in really great flavors like melon, orange, and strawberry.